Confluent and Double-Confluent Heun Equations: Convergence of Solutions in Series of Coulomb Wavefunctions: Introduction

-By the D'Alembert test the series converges in the intersection of the regions for which $L_1<1$ and $L_2<1$, and diverges otherwise (if $L_1=L_2=1$, the test is inconclusive).
-Leaver's definitions for the Coulomb wave functions lead to ratios between terms presenting square roots (except if $\eta=0$) which make difficult to deal with the convergence tests.
-To avoid this problem, we use alternative definitions that, in addition, permit to apply the Raabe test for the solutions of the CHEs.
-By the Raabe test \cite{watson,knopp}, if
+By the D'Alembert test (used by Leaver) the series converges in the intersection of the regions of $z$ where $L_1<1$ and $L_2<1$, and diverges otherwise (except if $L_1=L_2=1$, in which case the test is inconclusive).
+However, Leaver's definitions for the Coulomb wave functions give ratios presenting square roots (except if $\eta=0$), a fact that makes difficult to deal with the convergence.
+We avoid this by using alternative definitions that, in addition, enable us to apply the Raabe test \cite{watson,knopp} to decide about the convergence when $L_1=L_2=1$.
+In effect, if for some value of $z$,

-where $A$ and $B$ are constants, then the series converges in the region where $A<-1$ and $B<-1$, and diverges otherwise (if $A=B=-1$, the test is inconclusive).
-For one-sided series the convergence may be enhanced since we use only the limit $L_1$, while for finite series the convergence must be decided from the behavior of each term of the series.
+where $A$ and $B$ are constants, then the Raabe test states that the series converges if $A<-1$ and $B<-1$, and diverges otherwise (for $A=B=-1$ the test is inconclusive).} For one-sided series the convergence may be enhanced since we use only the limit $L_1$, while for finite series the convergence must be decided from the behavior of each term of the series.

 Furthermore, by using transformations of variables we find four sets of two-sided solutions instead of one set as in Leaver.
 By the Raabe test, under certain conditions these solutions converge absolutely for $|z|\geq|z_0|$ or $|z-z_0|\geq|z_0|$ rather than for $|z|>|z_0|$ or $|z-z_0|>|z_0|$; the one-sided solutions given by series of regular confluent hypergeometric functions converge for $|z|\geq 0$.
 Nevertheless, the behavior of each solution for $z\to\infty$ must be analyzed carefully because, in computing $L_1(z)$ and $L_2(z)$, we assume that $z$ is bounded.
 We have also to examine the behavior of the solutions at the finite singular points because the series appear multiplied by factors which may become unbounded at such points.